...then maybe you’re ready to become a WWOOFer !

 Don’t forget that you’re being welcomed as a friend, so if you have any talents as a musician, poet, photographer, these will certainly be much appreciated!

-WWOOF Belgium will not assist any WWOOFer to obtain travel documents (eg. Visa) and WWOOF Belgium does not offer insurance coverage for WWOOFers.
-It is your responsibility to have the necessary travel documents and health insurance/personal liability insurance.
+WWOOF Belgium will not assist any WWOOFer to obtain travel documents (eg. Visa).
+This is your responsibility.

 As a WWOOFer you should not be asked to use agricultural vehicles (tractor, combine-harvestor etc) or machinery (chainsaw etc).
 It’s your responsibility to refuse these tasks if they are proposed to you.